3D Design Innovation BA (Hons)

 Throughout the 3D Design Innovation BA (Hons) course at Kingston School of Art, you will master digital making and diverse technological skills through scalable projects.
 This is all while cultivating your entrepreneurial and enterprise ambitions.

 Integrated within the industry-facing 3D Design Department, this course offers unique interdisciplinary collaborations which will enrich your learning experience.
-If you aim to merge creativity with practical skills and strategic vision, our 3D Design Innovation BA (Hons) course provides unmatched tools and opportunities to shape your career and influence the design field.
+If you aim to merge creativity with practical skills and strategic vision, our 3D Design Innovation BA (Hons) course provides the creative and technical skills to explore your career ambitions.

 This course also features 'Adventure Learning', where your responses to real-world community or business challenges are open-ended.
 These activities are designed to encourage you to become a critical social detective who creates sustainable and socially impactful solutions.